 Tiarno di Sopra is the largest town in the Ledro Valley and is located at the entrance to the Ampola Valley.
 The town is crossed by the Rio Sacche and is divided into five districts: Brì (yellow), Cerì (green), Belisse (blue), Nadri (red) and Violì (purple).
 In Tiarno di Sopra you can visit the Church of Saints Peter and Paul, the Monument to the fallen of the two world wars, Lake Ampola and the Church of Santa Croce on the road to Tremalzo.

-What to do on Lake Ledro.
+What to do in a day trip on Lake Ledro.

 The Palafitte Museum of Ledro Lake recreates the atmosphere of what was a village of stilts during the Bronze Age, 4000 years ago.
 This museum is also part of the territorial network of museums to which MUSE, the Science Museum of Trento, belongs.